patriciogonzalezvivo/MidiGyver/README.md

 ```bash
 midigyver config.yaml
 ```

+Try one of the examples of the `examples/` folder.

 ### Config
 Each YAML file can contain the configuration of multiple devices.
 The configuration of a device is set under the node with it own name (**note**: empty spaces and other symbols are replaced with `_` ).